FoliniC/cronostar-card/README.md

 ## 🚀 Quick Start

 ### 💡 Simple Usage

-**Italiano:**
-> Aggiungi il componente, configura le entità dei valori per ogni ora (le trovi già pronte nel log del browser F12) e usale nella tua automazione.
-Fine!

-**English:**
-> Add the component, configure the value entities for each hour (you can find them ready in the browser log F12) and use them in your automation.
+Add the component, configure the value entities for each hour (you can find them ready in the browser log F12) and use them in your automation.
 Done!

 ### Installation